Chart Color Schemes

 Health

-Health performance in Crows Nest - Rosalie is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in Crows Nest - Rosalie is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Health data for Crows Nest - Rosalie shows significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is low at approximately 46% (~4,583 people), compared to the national average of 55.3%.
+Rosalie faces significant health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
+Private health cover is extremely low at approximately 46% of the total population (~4,633 people), compared to 52.5% across Rest of Qld and the national average of 55.7%.

 Frequently Asked Questions - Health